 1. When should I be worried about skin tags during pregnancy?

 Skin tags are usually painless growths on the body.
-But, if you notice that the tags have been increasing in size, seem infected, and cause pain, you should consult a doctor for a proper diagnosis and treatment.
+However, if the tags increase in size, grow rapidly, seem infected, and cause pain, you should consult a doctor for a proper diagnosis and treatment.

 2. Does a skin tag have roots?